As TikTok bill steams forward, online influencers put on their lobbying hats to visit Washington

 A TikTok spokesperson said dozens of influencers will attend the two-day event, including some who came last year.
 The spokesperson did not immediately respond to questions about how many new people would be attending this year's lobbying blitz.
 The company is briefing them ahead of meetings with their representatives and media interviews.

-Lucille runs a plus-sized boutique in Charlotte, North Carolina, that she says has seen a substantial surge in revenue because of her TikTok page.
+Lucille, who runs the boutique in North Carolina, says has seen a substantial surge in revenue because of her TikTok page.
 The 34-year-old began making TikTok content focusing on plus-sized fashion in March 2022, more than a decade after she started her business.
 She quickly amassed thousands of followers after posting a nine-second video about her boutique.

 Because of her popularity on the platform, her business has more online exposure and customers, some of whom have visited from as far as Europe.
 She says she also routinely hears from followers who are finding support through her content about fashion and confidence.

-Note: This story was originally published on March 12, 2024.
-It was updated on December 23, 2024 to clarify a quote by TikTok content creator Summer Lucille.